 d) Harvesting Blower/Fan air flow rate

-System performance calculations depend on fan air flow rate and on the harvesting fan used.
-In Attic Heat Harvesting Systems the hot air has to be fed via insulated ducting the a low room in the home as hot air rises, the air flow through ducting is impacted the air duct diameter, length and straightness.
-In homes that are relatively air tight it is vital that there is a return air path into the attic or the airflow will be dramatically reduced.
+In Attic Heat Harvesting Systems the hot air is fed via insulated ducting to a low room in the home.
+The air flow through ducting is impacted by the air duct diameter, length and straightness, each impact the back pressure.
+In homes that are relatively airtight it is vital that there is a return air path into the attic or the fan back pressure will be dramatically increased and the airflow greatly reduced.

-The Conservatory Heat Harvesting fans we suggest have a quite accurately defined air flow.
+The Conservatory Heat Harvesting fans we suggest have a quite accurately defined airflow provided the fan does not experience back pressure.
 If heat is being harvested from conservatories it is vital that there is a cool return air path into the conservatory or the airflow will be dramatically reduced.

 e) Harvesting Blower/Fan power